• Skip to main content

 Guide to Disney Cruises

-5. Disney Wish
+5. The Disney Wish

-One of the newer ships that started sailing in 2022, the Disney Wish is a floating masterpiece of Disney storytelling.
-It sails mostly 3- and 4-night cruises to the Bahamas and Castaway Cay.
 With first-of-its-kind attractions like the AquaMouse water ride and new immersive dining experiences, the Wish is setting a new standard for family cruising.
-The Disney Wish is the largest in the fleet and the first Wish class.
+The Disney Wish was the largest ship in the fleet (before the Adventure) and the first Wish-class ship.

 Guide to Disney Cruises

-6. Disney Treasure
+6. The Disney Treasure

 Guide to Disney Cruises